Sciencebeing18/Getting-and-Cleaning-Data-Course-Project/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-tidySet.txt contains the output of Step 5 of this course project.
+secTidySet.txt contains the output of Step 5 of this course project.